wjrforcyber/TestABC/README.md

 </p>

 - `AigTest, IsMuxControlAig` : Check if the node is MUX control node type.
 This one uses the case in `AigTest, IsMuxAig`, the control node is the node $pi_0$.
+- `AigTest, RecITEMUXAig` : Recognize a MUX and return control("if") node, "then" node, "else" node based on IFE(if-then-else) logic.
+> [!NOTE]
+> The "then" and "else" nodes can be complemented.

 - `AigTest, LevelTagAig` : Calculate level of each AND gate.
 > [!NOTE]